Tablet-Based Hearing Testing

 We sat down with the folks at Examinetics to discuss the companys recent launch of a unique hearing conservation solution.
 Read about their state-of-the-art, tablet-based testing platform and other innovative solutions for hearing protection/conservation.

-Q. Examinetics recently announced the launch of Salux™, described as an “innovative, tablet-based hearing conservation solution.”
+1. Last year, Examinetics launched Salux™, described as an “innovative, tablet-based hearing conservation solution.”
 Can you tell us more about what this involves?

-Our Salux Audiometric Solution is an easy-to-use, turnkey hearing testing platform hosted on a tablet.
-Salux has state-of-the-art technology and equipment that can be utilized on-demand or onsite in our mobile units or in a conference room.
+Our Salux Audiometric Solution is an easy-to-use, turnkey hearing testing platform, hosted on a tablet.
+Salux has state-of-the art technology and equipment that can be used on-demand or onsite inside our mobile units or in a conference room.

 We have the only solution that was developed by a hearing conservation company with deep understanding of the unique needs of the regulatory compliance space.
-This technology was developed to provide increased flexibility with scheduling and testing location, and the option to administer in-house testing.
+This technology was developed to provide increased flexibility with scheduling and testing location, save companies money, and give the option to administer in-house testing.

 Photo courtesy of Examinetics

 You have the option of having one of our trained technicians come to you to conduct testing inside one of our mobile units in your parking lot.
 With Salux, you can now move to a conference room to avoid bad weather or account for physical distancing.
-Testing in a conference room can speed up testing flow rates with the option to test four, six or eight employees at a time.
-Whenever we perform on-site testing, services include testing, training and counseling.
+Testing in a conference room can speed up testing flow rates with the option to test 4, 6, or 8 employees at a time.
+Whenever we perform on-site testing, services include testing, training, and counseling.

-The rental option lasts two weeks (14 calendar days) and is ideal when you have a smaller number of employees for annual testing, a make-up or retesting session, or new hire events.
+The Short-Term Rental options are for two weeks or one month.
+This is ideal when you have a smaller number of employees for annual testing, a make-up or retesting session, or new hire events.

 Share on Socials!